Get a Cost Estimate

 Architectural Planning & Professional Oversight

 Projects managed without professional oversight consistently overrun their budgets by 20–40%.
 BORAQS-registered architectural drawings are a legal requirement in Kenya and protect your investment against structural failures, planning violations, and contractor disputes.
+Professional architectural services typically add 8–12% to project cost and save multiples of that in avoided errors.

 Premium kitchen finishes — the single biggest cost variable between a standard and high-end 3 bedroom house in Kenya